a-mcf/a-mcf.github.io/resources.md

 [PowerShell.org](https://powershell.org/) has tons of PowerShell resources.
 They have blog posts, free ebooks, a podcast, YoutTube videos, and much more.

-[Getting Started with PowerShell 3.0](https://mva.microsoft.com/liveevents/powershell-jumpstart) this is an MVA (Microsoft Virtual Academy) course that can get you going from 0-60 with PowerShell in about 8 hours.
+[Getting Started with PowerShell 3.0](https://mva.microsoft.com/liveevents/powershell-jumpstart) This is an MVA (Microsoft Virtual Academy) course that can get you going from 0-60 with PowerShell in about 8 hours.

 [Hey Scripting Guy!
 Blog](https://blogs.technet.microsoft.com/heyscriptingguy/) Microsoft Scripting Guy, Ed Wilson, has been publishing an article a day for a very, very, long time.
 There is a huge ammount of content there, covering nearly anything you would want to know about PowerShell.

+## Git

+[Interactive Git Tutorial](https://try.github.io/) Learn Git from GitHub's Octocat!
+In about 15 minutes, you'll be exposed to all the basics.

+[Learn Git Brancing](http://learngitbranching.js.org/) This interactive tutorial starts with some basic branching, and goes into more advanced topics.

+[Git Cheat Sheet](https://www.git-tower.com/blog/git-cheat-sheet/) A helpful cheat sheet that saves you from having to memorize the most common Git commands.